philippehenin/documentation/content/developer/tutorials/server_framework_101/05_connect_the_dots.rst

 through `self`.
 If field values are modified, the changes are automatically reflected in the UI.

 .. seealso::
-   Reference documentation for the :meth:`@api.onchange() <odoo.api.onchange>` decorator
+   - Reference documentation for the :meth:`@api.onchange() <odoo.api.onchange>` decorator
+   - Reference documentation for the :class:`UserError <odoo.exceptions.UserError>` exception

 .. todo: raise UserError + translation
-.. todo: if garden checked -> show and compute total area
+.. todo: if garden checked -> show total area
+.. todo: mention that the method is public so it can be called directly by the client.
+.. todo: always return something in public methods as they are part of the :ref:external API and can be called through XML-RPC

 .. _tutorials/server_framework_101/constraints: